Mesona/covenant-finance/README.md

 TODO BEFORE ALPHA:
   * User related:
-    * Income source value modifiers tied to inflation enabled/disabled
-    * Add column in covenfolk to show max savings possible per crafter/specialist
     * Button to automatically calculate number of servants and teamsters required
+    * Add one time modification to income source ability (like a bad crop)
   * Dev related:
     * Example usage for CLI
     * Front end tests